C.J. Marable took a roundabout route to Coastal Carolina, where he’s carrying the offense

 CCU’s C.J.
 Marable ‘outside the box’

-If everything had gone according to plan coming out of high school in Decatur, Ga., C.J.
+If everything had gone according to plan coming out of high school in Decatur, Georgia., C.J.
 Marable would be playing against Coastal Carolina once a year.

 Luckily for the Chanticleers, things went awry, and an unlikely chain of events led Marable to Conway, where he is the team’s primary offensive weapon this season.